bluzelle/blzgo/Readme.md

 You can test out the `examples/` included by:

-1. Copy `.env.sample` to `.env` to configure the environment.
-Update the file `.env` accordingly, you can use the settings documented [here](https://docs.bluzelle.com/developers/bluzelle-db/getting-started-with-testnet).
+1. Coping `.env.sample` file to `.env` to configure the environment and then updating the resulting file, `.env`, accordingly.
+You can find test settings documented in the [Bluzelle getting started tutorial](https://docs.bluzelle.com/developers/bluzelle-db/getting-started-with-testnet).

 2. Install dependencies:

     $ go get ./...

-3. Run an example as defined in the `Makefile`, for example, to read the value of a previously set key(`foo`), run:
+3. Run an example as defined in the `Makefile`, for example, to read the value of an existing key, `foo`, run:

     $ make read key=foo